Concluding a Trilogy

 About the Author

-To learn about the author of His Dark Materials Trilogy, Philip Pullman, click here.
+To learn about the author of the His Dark Materials Trilogy, Philip Pullman, click here.

 His Dark Materials Book 1: The Golden Compass